jeevanelton/Jsyslog/README.md

-# 📡 Jsyslogd - Real-Time Syslog Dashboard
+# 📡 Jsyslog - Real-Time Syslog Dashboard

 A modern, real-time syslog server with a beautiful React dashboard and PostgreSQL backend.